Shadowfox20/Startup/notes.md

 - Make sure to keep the key pair somewhere secure (you can reuse a key pair for multiple instances)

 ### DNS - Domain Name Service:
+- A DNS A record points to the IP address
 - Register a domain using the Route 53 dashboard
 - To connect to an IP, go to "create record" within the hosted zone on AWS
+- A URL is structured: security//:subdomain.root.TLD/file(s)...

+### Ports and Security:
+- Port 443: HTTPS (encrypted)
+- Port 80: HTTP (unencrypted)
+- Port 22: SSH (secure shell - logins and file transfers)

 ## HTML:
 - The basic skeleton of the page